bcgsc/mavis/docs/tutorials/full.md

 ## Setting Up the Pipeline

-The next step is
+The next step is running the setup stage.
-`running the setup stage <pipeline-standard>`{.interpreted-text role="ref"}.
 This will perform conversion, clustering, and creating the submission scripts for the other stages.

 ```bash